gjcats/OPS-testset/README.md

 	The Fortran program for2asc.f90 and the bash script for2asc.sh were used to convert the original unformatted files to formatted.
 To convert back, modify the Fortran apppropriately....
+	Be aware that you should write the unformatted files with the same word length as with which OPS is going to read them.
+That is integer*2 for the integer files, and for reals real*4 or real*8 dependent on the default word length on your machine)
 	).

 The files example1.brn and example2.brn contain the source specification, and